nihalkenkre/emu_os/README.md

 ```
 sudo apt install nasm gcc make bochs bochs-x bochsbios vgabios
 ```
-You might also need to install `libalsasound2`, if bochs fails to start with `failed to find snd card`.
+You might also need to install `libalsasound2`.

 If testing with `qemu` is desired please install the `qemu-x86` package.